Lightningeek/better_bombies/README.md

 # better_bombies
 eaglercraft bombies texture pack

-I hate 100 file upload limit :(
+Since I don't enjoy the 100 file upload limit I will just upload a .zip with the stuff